 - Now pull with your arm and the towel your head in full rotation to the side

 - Repeat this ten times and then change to the opposite side by changing your hands

-- Finally, grasp the towel normal and lift your arms and look up at the same time
+- Finally, grasp the towel normally and lift your arms, and look up at the same time